 I like the Citi Thank You Premier because the 50,000 point sign-up bonus gets me $665 worth of air travel without any restrictions.
 This is great for those flights where I don’t have much flexibility with my schedule or to airports which don’t have much award availability.
-You may also be able to get 2 Citi Thank You Visas or MasterCards at the same time by applying for them at the same time, but in different browsers.
 Keep in mind that Citi usually allows only 2 personal card applications within a 65 day period.

 Note that my experience may not be your experience if you apply for the Citi Thank You Premier card again.

 6. American Express Hilton – 50,000 Points.
 I’ve never had this card, but I wanted it for 2 reasons.
 Firstly, it is a no-fee card, so I don’t have to worry about cancelling the card and I want to show American Express that I can keep at least 1 card for a long time!

 Secondly, we’ve accumulated lots of Hilton points by transferring points from Hawaiian Air and the Virgin Atlantic credit cards.
 50,000 Hilton points gets you 1 night in the top category 7 hotels, but as Loyalty Traveler often points out, you can get a 28% discount if you book a 4-night category 7 AXON award for only 145,000 Hilton points (instead of 200,000 points).